danjm-dev/djm-core-services/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-DJM Core Services is a Unity package for services that can be used across a range of projects.
+DJM Core Services is a Unity package for core game services that can be used across a range of projects.

 The current implementation is a work in progress, but includes the following services.

 - Application Controller
 - Debug Logger
 - Music Service
+- Transient Sound Service
+- Audio Source Pool
-- Event Manager
+- Scoped Event Manager
-- Scene Event Manager
+- Persistant Event Manager
 - Scene Loader
-- Transient Sound Service
+- Loading Screen Service

 <p align="right">(<a href="#readme-top">back to top</a>)</p>